 Hydroelectricity refers to the generation of electrical power by the use of hydropower.
 Hydropower here mainly is the gravitational force of falling water.
-This does not use any water in the energy production.
+This does not use any water in energy production.
 In the previous article on the Thermal power plants, you learnt that steam was causing the movement in the turbines.
 Here the flow of the water from a height causes the rotation in the turbines, but more on that later.
 Coming back to hydroelectricity, it is the most widely used form of renewable energy accounting for 3% of the world’s total energy consumption.
-The cost of hydroelectricity is relatively low, giving it the competitive edge as a source of energy.
+The cost of hydroelectricity is relatively low, giving it a competitive edge as a source of energy.
 The average cost of electricity for a large hydropower plant is very less.
 Energy production is dependent on the amount of water that is let out since this can be controlled, hydropower plants have the advantage of being flexible.
 The output can be controlled as required by the need.

 Hydro Power Plant

 Hydroelectricity is produced by utilizing the gravitational force of falling water.
 To this end, the hydropower plant requires a dam.
 This dam is placed on a source of water, preferably a river.
 The dam is a massive wall that blocks the flow of the river, therefore, a lot of water collects behind the dam.
 Near the bottom of the dam, there is an intake from which the water is let into the dam.
 This intake leads to a drop through the penstock inside the dam.
 The device used to obtain energy from the falling water here is a turbine.
 Thermal power plants also use turbines but there are some major differences between the steam turbines and hydro turbines.
 The turbine is connected by a shaft to the generator.
 When the water rotates the turbine, electrical energy is generated.